San Felipe Pueblo, New Mexico

 San Felipe Pueblo (Eastern Keres: Katishtya, Navajo Tsédááʼkin) is a census-designated place (CDP) in Sandoval County, New Mexico, United States, and is located 10 miles (16 km) north of Bernalillo.
 As of the 2000 census, the CDP population was 2,080.
 It is part of the Albuquerque Metropolitan Statistical Area.

-Description
+Laws

+As a sovereign tribal nation, San Felipe Pueblo exercises strict restrictions for non-tribal visitors, and features numerous rules and regulations on visitor activity.
+Access is prohibited for any reason without a permit.
+Any audio or visual documentation, including sketching, is prohibited without a permit.
+While the Pueblo permits visitor access during public events, photography of these events is strictly prohibited; the tribal government claims the right to confiscate equipment upon suspicion that it has been used to violate regulations.

+Government

+The administration of the Pueblo of San Felipe in 2025 is: